 Actinic Keratosis in Melbourne, FL

 If you have dry, scaly patches or unusual “sandpapery” spots on your skin, these may be actinic keratoses, precancerous growths that are common among adults with a history of excessive sun exposure.
 At Dermatology + Plastic Surgery, led by dermatologist Anita Saluja, MD and plastic surgeon Rebecca Novo, MD, residents of Melbourne, Viera, Brevard County, the beaches, and nearby communities in the Central Florida can obtain early treatment for actinic keratosis before it becomes something worse.
+Dr. Saluja is currently limiting her skin cancer dermatology practice to her aesthetic/anti-aging patients and their adult family members.
+New patients for Dr. Saluja should have a referral from a current client.
+Dr. Saluja no longer accepts Care Credit as a form of payment.

 What does Actinic Keratosis look like?